shallomkanyori/sorting_algorithms/README.md

 - in the worst case

 #### Task 2: Selection sort
-[2-selection_sort.c](2-selection_sort.c) contains a function that sorts an array of integers in ascending order using the Selection sort algorithm
+[2-selection_sort.c](2-selection_sort.c) implements a function that sorts an array of integers in ascending order using the Selection sort algorithm
 - Prototype: `void selection_sort(int *array, size_t size);`
 - Prints the array after each time two elements are swapped [2-O](2-O) contains the big O notations of the time complexity of the Selection sort algorithm, with 1 notation per line:
+- in the best case
+- in the average case
+- in the worst case

+#### Task 3: Quick sort
+[3-quick_sort.c](3-quick_sort.c) implements a function that sorts an array of integers in ascending order using the Quick sort algorithm
+- Prototype: `void quick_sort(int *array, size_t size);`
+- Implements the Lomuto partition scheme; The pivot is always the last element of the partition being sorted.
+- Print the array after each time two elements are swapped [3-O](3-O) contains the big O notations of the time complexity of the Quick sort algorithm, with 1 notation per line:
 - in the best case
 - in the average case
 - in the worst case